rosajen27/rosajen27.github.io/README.md

 ### ✨ Hello, World!
 I'm <a href="https://rosajen27.github.io">Jennifer Rosa</a>.

 I'm a Front End Web Developer with a background in Education and a life-long dedication to learning.
 I enjoy creating things that live on the internet and turning problems into beautiful designs.
 I primarily focus on HTML, CSS, and JavaScript.
-While I love development and design, I'm also comfortable using back-end tech including Node.js, Express.js and MongoDB.
+While I love front end development and design, I'm also comfortable using back-end tech including Node.js, Express.js and MongoDB.
 Transitioning to web development has enabled me to continue my passion for learning and embrace my status as a forever student.
 I love to work as part of a dynamic team and find the challenges that programming brings very exciting.

-- 🖥️ I’m currently working on: <a href="https://github.com/rosajen27/100-days-of-code/blob/master/log.md">100 Days of Code</a>
-- 🌱 I’m currently studying: JavaScript
-- 🔍 I’m looking to: transition into a Front End Web Development role
-- ⚡ Fun fact: ¡Yo hablo español!
-- 📬 How to reach me: <a href="https://linkedin.com/in/rosajen27">linkedin.com/in/rosajen27</a>

 <br>